krishnakaushik25/Django-eCommerce-website/README.md

-# Django eCommerce website using RDS Postgres and deployed on deployed on Amazon AWS
+# Django eCommerce website using RDS Postgres and deployed on Amazon AWS

 <!-- PROJECT LOGO -->